-The CTI is a self-administered and objectively scored assessment designed to improve the effectiveness of career counseling and guidance for adults, college students, and high school students.
+The Career Thoughts Inventory (CTI) is a self-administered and objectively scored assessment designed to improve the effectiveness of career counseling and guidance for adults, college students, and high school students.
 The CTI can be used to identify an individual who is likely to need counseling assistance; to identify the nature of an individual’s career problems; and to help an individual identify, challenge, and alter negative career thoughts that interfere with effective career decision making.

 Clients complete the CTI Test Booklet, responding to each of the 48 items using a 4-point rating scale (Strongly Disagree to Strongly Agree).
 The CTI can be completed in 7 to 15 minutes and hand-scored and profiled in about 5 minutes.
-The CTI yields a CTI Total score (a single global indicator of negative thinking in career problem solving and decision making) as well as scores on 3 construct scales:
+The Career Thoughts Inventory (CTI) yields a total score (a single global indicator of negative thinking in career problem solving and decision making) as well as scores on 3 construct scales:

 The CTI Workbook helps clients to understand the nature of their negative thoughts as well as how much help they are likely to need in order to make effective use of career services.
 The Workbook is also useful in counseling interventions to help individuals challenge and alter specific negative thoughts.
 A decision-making checklist, included in the Workbook, indicates useful areas for specific instruction in career decision making.
 In evaluation, the CTI provides a measure of learning outcomes associated with various counseling and guidance interventions.